-- a) Taking seriously, listening carefully and reporting appropriately any adult safeguarding concerns reported to you. - b) Ensuring immediate action is taken if the person/s are in serious danger or a crime is likely/or has been committed as per policy. - Ensuring you keep accurate records of the allegation, your initial enquiries and action and complete appropriate paperwork/forms as instructed by this policy and supporting procedures. - d) Acting in accordance with this policy, procedure and protocols and attendance at appropriate training and supervision. - e) Understanding the Whistleblowing policy and their obligation to report suspected or actual abuse or neglect.
+- a) Taking seriously, listening carefully and reporting appropriately any adult safeguarding concerns reported to them. - b) Ensuring immediate action is taken if the person/s are in immediate or serious danger or a crime is likely/or has been committed as per policy. - c) Ensuring they keep accurate records of the allegation, initial enquiries and action and completing appropriate paperwork/forms as instructed by this policy and supporting procedures. - d) Acting in accordance with this policy, procedure and protocols and attendance at appropriate training and supervision. - e) Understanding the Whistleblowing policy and their obligation to report suspected or actual abuse or neglect.

-10. Agencies involved with Adult Safeguarding:
+Agencies involved with Adult Safeguarding